 - On August 14, 2024, the company signed a portfolio transfer agreement with EFG Securities, under which financial rights related to certain consumer finance contracts were transferred to EFG Securities (the transferee).
-The total value of the transferred portfolio was EGP 1 326 308 210, and its current value is EGP 1 208 559 743. - The transferred securitized portfolio includes 147 658 consumer finance contracts, generating cash flows through the collection of amounts due from debtors during the period starting from September 1, 2024, and ending on August 31, 2025. - These are short-term, nominal bonds in exchange for financial rights and deferred payments (securitized bonds), which are tradable, non-convertible into shares, and callable at any time starting from the third month of issuance (coupon 4) for a duration of 12 months, with a total value of EGP 1 091 900 000, divided into two tranches.
+The total value of the transferred portfolio was EGP 1 326 308 210, and its current value is EGP 1 208 559 743. - The transferred securitized portfolio includes 147 658 consumer finance contracts, generating cash flows through the collection of amounts due from debtors during the period starting from September 1, 2024, and ending on August 31, 2025.

-Notes to Consolidated financial statements for the year ended December 31, 2024 (In the notes all amounts are shown in EGP unless otherwise stated)
+Notes to Consolidated financial statements for the Period ended March 31, 2025 (In the notes all amounts are shown in EGP unless otherwise stated)